-During the year ended November 1, 2009, we made warranty accruals of \$5 million based on two specific quality issues.
-See Note 18.
+During the years ended November 1, 2009 and October 31, 2010, we recorded warranty related charges of \$5 million and \$11 million, respectively, based on two specific quality issues.
+See Note 17.
 "Commitments and Contingencies" for further details.

-Accumulated other comprehensive income.
-Other comprehensive income includes certain transactions that have generally been reported in the consolidated statements of shareholders' equity and comprehensive income (loss).
-The components of accumulated other comprehensive income at October 31, 2007, November 2, 2008 and November 1, 2009 consisted of net unrecognized prior service credit and actuarial gain (loss) on retirement plans and post-retirement medical benefit plans and unrealized gain (loss) on derivative instruments.
+Accumulated other comprehensive income (loss).
+Accumulated other comprehensive income (loss) includes certain transactions that have generally been reported in the consolidated statements of shareholders' equity and comprehensive income (loss).
+The components of accumulated other comprehensive income (loss) at November 2, 2008, November 1, 2009 and October 31, 2010 consisted of net unrecognized prior service credit and actuarial gain (loss) on defined benefit pension plans and post-retirement medical benefit plans and unrealized gain (loss) on derivative instruments.